niebert/3D_Construction_Geogebra/README.md

 ![Mirror-Basic](img/3d_object_perspective_drawing_red_lines.png)

 ## Use a Paper as Mediator between 3D and 2D Construction
 You can use a paper as mediator between the 3D world and the 2D projection on the paper.
 The point `Z` is the point where the eye is located. `h` is the horizon of the contruction and `s` is parallel to the horizon `h` as the intersection of the groundplane and plane of the mirror.
 Projected objects "stand" on the groundplane and the projection to the mirror plane is the objective of the construction.
+Keep in mind that line through the point `Z` in the upper paper plane of the 3D world provides the correponding vanishing point directly by the intersection with the horizon `h`.
+Parallel lines in the 3D world have the same vanishing point on the horzion.
+This geometric property leads to the Z-construction to find the corresponding vanishing point for half lines in the ground plane.

 ![Z-Construction](img/paper_location_mirror_unfold.png)